kiesraad/abacus/backend/README.md

 - `sha2`: generating a hash of the EML_NL XML files for inclusion in the PDF.
 - `sqlx`: async SQL library featuring compile-time checked queries.
 - `tokio`: runtime for writing asynchronous applications.
+- `tokio-stream`: used to wrap an channel to an async stream.
 - `tower`: a library of modular and reusable components for building robust networking clients and servers.
 - `tower-http`: Tower middleware and utilities for HTTP clients and servers.
 - `tracing`: a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.